daniel-toberman/Thesis/research_summary.md

 ### 1. T60 Generalization Test
 **Hypothesis**: Network would perform poorly on high reverberation data (T60 > 0.8) since it was only trained on T60 < 0.8.
-**Result**: Network achieved similar MAE performance 4.76° on full test dataset with T60 ranging up to 4.5 seconds, demonstrating excellent reverberation generalization.
+**Result**: Network achieved 4.76° MAE (median ~3.2°) on full test dataset with T60 ranging up to 4.5 seconds, demonstrating excellent reverberation generalization.

 ### 2. Out-of-Distribution Noise Test
 **Hypothesis**: Adding novel noise from unseen environments would degrade performance.
 **Setup**: Selected high-reverberation noise from T60 > 0.8 scenes (Cafeteria2) that the network had never seen during training, added at 5dB SNR.
-**Initial Result**: Network performance degraded to 14.98° MAE.
+**Initial Result**: Network performance degraded to 14.98° MAE (median ~8°).
 **Critical Discovery**: After detailed investigation, only car gasoline and car electric cases brought performance down.
-The MAE from all other test environments remained excellent at ~6.31°.
+The MAE from all other test environments remained excellent at ~6.31° (median ~4°).

 ### 3. Automotive Environment Challenge - Initial Approach FAILED
 **Hypothesis**: Automotive environment + novel noise combination was too acoustically challenging for classical methods.